tadyen/tadyen/README.md

 I'm Alex, an engineer in Australia.
 I majored in Electrical/Electronics and dabbled in physics (undergrad).

-🌱 I’m currently learning: web-dev
+🌱 I’m currently learning: web-dev + 💎Ruby

 ## Other me stuff